Skip to Main Content

 Another reason why an issuer might close your account is if your income declines, maybe due to a job loss.
 The card issuer might also discontinue a card, in which case all those who hold that particular card will be impacted.
 In this case, the issuer could decide to switch you to a similar card.

-How an issuer closing your card account affects you
+How does an issuer closing my card account affect me?

 Along with no longer being able to use your card, the biggest potential impact of having your card account closed by an issuer is on your credit score (often a negative impact).
 Whether an account is closed at your request or by an issuer without notification, your credit may be affected in two or three key ways: